eliasbenb/PlexAniBridge/docs/quick-start/docker.md

 ## Requirements

 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
-- AMD64 or ARM64 CPU architecture
+- AMD64 or ARM64 CPU architecture (or build the image yourself for other architectures)

 ## Setup